-C. J. Baker

-Department of Physics, Faculty of Science & Engineering, Swansea University, UK
+C. J. Baker (on behalf of the LhARA collaboration [1]), Department of Physics, Swansea University, UK

-1. Introduction
+Introduction

 Cancer was responsible for over 15% of deaths worldwide in 2020 [2], yet over 25 million life-years could be saved if radiotherapy (RT) capacity can be scaled up [3].